EricZinda/Perplexity/docs/pxHowTo/pxHowTo120ConceptsReferringExpressions.md

         return self_copy
 ~~~

 This makes `compound` easy to write.
-Due to the way it is used in language, it will always have both arguments bound: there isn't a way to make a compound word where you are asking what the first part is that will generate this predication.
-So all we need to do is use our new method to combine the second argument into the first and yield that as the new first argument:
+Due to the way it is used in English, it will always have both arguments bound: there isn't a way to make a compound word where you are asking what the first part is that will generate this predication.
+So, all we need to do is use our new method to combine the second argument into the first and yield that as the new first argument:

 ~~~
 @Predication(vocabulary,